Learn about the Kansas education requirements for real estate licensing and renewal.

 - Real estate professionals’ license renewals in Kansas are staggered over a two-year period with licenses expiring in groups based on the first letter of your last name.

-- Salesperson and Broker licensees in Kansas must complete 12 hours, consisting of at least 3 hours designated as "Kansas required core" and not more than 9 hours designated as elective hours.
+- Salesperson and Broker licensees in Kansas must complete 12 hours of continuing education, consisting of at least 3 hours designated as “Kansas required core” and not more than 9 hours designated as elective hours.